Payor Communication Task Force

 - Opportunities to Obtain Payor Input

-Payors include public payors such as Centers for Medicare & Medicaid Services (CMS), private health plans, health technology assessment groups, and others who provide input into coverage and reimbursement decisions.
+Payors include public payors such as Centers for Medicare & Medicaid Services (CMS), private health plans, health technology assessment groups, and others who provide input into coverage, procurement, and reimbursement decisions.

 FDA's Center for Devices & Radiological Health (CDRH) evaluates the safety and effectiveness of medical devices for use in the U.S. Usually after FDA approval or clearance, other organizations—for example, public and private organizations that pay for health care (payors) and the professionals who provide health care (providers)—decide whether to cover, pay for, or use a device.
 Often, the data submitted by medical device manufacturers to demonstrate safety and effectiveness to the FDA may not include data needed by payors to make coverage determinations.
 As a result, after FDA approval or clearance, there may be a delay in coverage, payment and use decisions that may ultimately delay patient access to medical devices.